rbrown29/JSON-Web-Token/README.md

 - click on the submit button
 - the dashboard will display a token present message
 - click on the Get Data button to view the data
-- in your browser under console, under applacation, under localstorage, you will see the token
+- in your browser under webtools/developerTools, under applacation, under localstorage, you will see the token